clux/modul8/Readme.md

 ### Options

  - `target`         File to write to (must be referenced by your template).
- - `minify`         Pass the the output file through UglifyJS before writing to disk.
+ - `minify`         Pass the the output file through [UglifyJS](http://github.com/mishoo/UglifyJS) before writing to disk.
 Defaults to false.
+ - `minifier`       Pass in a function mapping a code string to a minified code string if you are not satisfied with UglifyJS compression/obfuscation.
  - `domains`        Array of pairs of form [nameofdomain, pathtodomain] in the order they should be scanned.
 Think of these as your require paths on the browser.
 You can define as many/few as you want, but you need at least a 'client' domain.
  We use an array for this interface rather than an object because order may become important.
 At the moment, all non-client code gets included first, then all the client code.
  - `data`           Object of form key,val == name, pull_fn.
 This will make the output of the pull_fn requireable on the browser under 'data::name'.
 Useful for generating dynamic (app specific) data in the targetjs.